patil-sandhya/Gem_Garden/README.md

 ### Account Page
 - Your personal space on GEM GARDEN, the Account Page, allows you to manage your profile.
 Here, you can conveniently log in if you're an existing member or sign up if you're new to our website.
 Enjoy a personalized shopping experience, track your orders, and save your favorite items for future reference.
--

 ![Account Page](https://github.com/patil-sandhya/Gem_Garden/assets/112822104/a7f91e57-0435-4c9b-9b29-4d8f3a75eb95)

 ### Cart and Order Page
--The Cart Page is where your selections come together.
+- The Cart Page is where your selections come together.
 Review and confirm the products you've added to your cart before proceeding to checkout.
 It's your shopping companion, ensuring you have everything you desire before finalizing your purchase.
--The Order Page is your window into your past transactions.
+- The Order Page is your window into your past transactions.
 View and track all your orders made on GEM GARDEN.
 Keep a record of your jewelry purchases, making it easy to refer back to your favorite pieces or check the status of your deliveries.

 ![Payment and card page](https://github.com/patil-sandhya/Gem_Garden/assets/112822104/927d78cf-9a89-4743-b1c8-59e1e60e7b08)